First Time User? Enroll now.

 Selective estrogen receptor modulators (tamoxifen and raloxifene), taken daily for up to 5 years, reduce breast cancer incidence by 50% in high-risk women.
 Widespread use of these medications for prevention is limited because of side effects (hot flashes, and in the case of tamoxifen, endometrial cancer).
 (Refer to the PDQ summary on Breast Cancer Prevention for more information.)

 Aspirin has been studied extensively as a chemopreventive agent.
 However, the evidence of benefit for the prevention of cancer or cancer deaths in the general population is mixed, but generally negative.
-A secondary analysis of pooled data from seven placebo-controlled RCTs with primary endpoints of vascular events showed that daily aspirin for at least 4 years reduced overall cancer deaths by 18% (odds ratio, 0.82; 95% CI, 0.70–0.95).
-The effect of aspirin on cancer incidence seems to be limited to CRC in this analysis.
-A more recent meta-analysis of 16 RCTs, with a mean follow-up of 5.48 years (range, 2–10.7 years) that compared aspirin (doses varying from 81–1,200 mg daily) with placebo controls did not reveal favorable effects of aspirin on cancer mortality (RR, 0.99; 95% CI 0.87–1.12), all-cause mortality (RR, 0.97; 95% CI, 0.92–1.02), or cancer incidence (RR, 0.98; 95% CI, 0.92–1.04).
+A secondary analysis of pooled data from seven placebo-controlled randomized controlled trials (RCTs) with primary endpoints of vascular events showed that daily aspirin for at least 4 years reduced overall cancer deaths by 18% (odds ratio, 0.82; 95% confidence [CI], 0.70–0.95).
+The effect of aspirin on cancer incidence seems to be limited to colorectal cancer in this analysis.
+A more recent meta-analysis of 16 RCTs, with a mean follow-up of 5.48 years (range, 2–10.7 years) that compared aspirin (doses varying from 81–1,200 mg daily) with placebo controls did not reveal favorable effects of aspirin on cancer mortality (relative risk [RR], 0.99; 95% CI, 0.87–1.12), all-cause mortality (RR, 0.97; 95% CI, 0.92–1.02), or cancer incidence (RR, 0.98; 95% CI, 0.92–1.04).

-A secondary analysis of cancer outcomes in a placebo-controlled RCT of aspirin/omega-3 fatty acid chemoprevention for cardiovascular disease in patients with diabetes mellitus found no evidence of reduced gastrointestinal cancer risk caused by aspirin use, although the authors noted that the power to detect differences in cancer rates was low.
-Only one randomized trial of aspirin for primary prevention focused on older individuals without a specific indication to take aspirin.
-The Aspirin in Reducing Events in the Elderly (ASPREE) trial included study participants aged 70 years and older (≥65 years for African-Americans and Hispanics in the United States) who did not have cardiovascular disease, dementia, or disability.
+Cancer incidence was a prospective secondary, albeit underpowered endpoint in the aspirin components of a 2 × 2 factorial placebo-controlled trial of a polypill (containing simvastatin, atenolol, hydrochlorothiazide, and ramipril) and aspirin (75 mg/day).
+A total of 5,713 participants with a mean age of 63.9 years underwent randomization after a 3- to 4-week active run-in period and were followed for up to 6 years (mean, 4.6 years).
+About 48% of the participants were from India, and about 29% of the participants were from the Philippines.
+About 82% and 81% of participants were adherent to the aspirin and placebo components of the trial, respectively, at 24 months; at 48 months, adherence was 73% and 71%, respectively.
+Cancer incidence was 1.3% for participants receiving aspirin versus 1.6% for those receiving placebo (hazard ratio [HR], 0.83; 95% CI, 0.54–1.27).
+Cancer incidence was 1.3% for participants receiving aspirin plus polypill versus 1.7% for those receiving double placebo (HR, 0.78; 95% CI, 0.43–1.42).
+Likewise, a secondary analysis of cancer outcomes in a placebo-controlled RCT of aspirin/omega-3 fatty acid chemoprevention for cardiovascular disease in patients with diabetes mellitus found no evidence of reduced gastrointestinal cancer risk caused by aspirin use, although the authors noted that the power to detect differences in cancer rates was low.
+Only one randomized trial of aspirin for primary prevention focused on older individuals without a specific indication to take aspirin, and it suggested that aspirin use may have an adverse effect on cancer outcomes in the elderly.
+The Aspirin in Reducing Events in the Elderly (ASPREE) trial included study participants aged 70 years and older (≥65 years for Black and Hispanic individuals in the United States) who did not have cardiovascular disease, dementia, or disability.
 In contrast to other randomized trials of aspirin, an increase in all-cause mortality (HR, 1.14; 95% CI, 1.01–1.29) and risk of cancer death (HR, 1.31; 95% CI, 1.10–1.56) were observed in the aspirin group.
 An accompanying editorial highlighted that the follow-up time was slightly shorter than other similar trials and that results with continued follow-up will be informative.
 Additional characteristics of the trial included a study population that appeared to be healthier than the general population, and mortality rates that were lower in the study group compared with the general population of similar age, sex, and race/ethnicity distribution.
-At year 5 of the trial, no evidence of a net benefit has been shown in this healthy population with no underlying reason or medical indications for aspirin.[41,42] A significant side effect of aspirin is bleeding, which may preclude widespread use for cancer prevention.
+At year 5 of the trial, no evidence of a net benefit has been shown in this healthy population with no underlying reason or medical indications for aspirin use.[5,6] Of note, aspirin use was associated with a trend toward an increased risk of metastatic cancers (6.1 vs. 5.1 per 1,000 person-years; HR, 1.19; 95% CI, 1.00–1.43), which tended to be metastatic at diagnosis.
+Post hoc analysis showed that aspirin use was also associated with a higher risk of death with cancers that presented at stage III (HR, 2.11; 95% CI, 1.03–4.33) or stage IV (HR, 1.31; 95% CI, 1.04–1.64), suggesting that aspirin use may accelerate cancer progression in the elderly.
+A significant side effect of aspirin use is bleeding, which may preclude widespread use for cancer prevention.
 Evidence of harm from bleeding, including major bleeding, is more consistent than the evidence of benefit summarized above.

 Because aspirin may help reduce death from cardiovascular disease (which is responsible for more deaths than cancer), use of aspirin should be considered in a larger context of prevention beyond cancer.
 Similarly, serious harms from bleeding (from the gastrointestinal tract or intracranially) should be considered in light of patients' individual risks of specific harms.
 (Refer to the PDQ summary on Colorectal Cancer Prevention for more information.)